Never Too Young: the campaign

 Our Never Too Young campaign was launched in 2013 and is leading the change for younger bowel cancer patients

-Every year over 2,500 younger people are diagnosed with bowel cancer in the UK.
+More than 2,600 people under 50 are diagnosed with bowel cancer in the UK every year.
 While this is only around six per cent of those diagnosed, this number is slowly increasing.
 The campaign is giving younger patients a voice and changing clinical practice and policy to stop people dying of bowel cancer under 50.

 Our latest research has found that despite the many achievements over the years, more work still needs to be done to improve the diagnosis, treatment and care of younger people with bowel cancer.